DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-disabled.md

     - Financial Support
     - Disabled students
     - Disabled Students’ Allowances
+inset_text:
+  international-content:
+    text: Most non-UK citizens without settled immigration status in the UK will not be eligible for this financial support (unless you’re an Afghan or Ukraine resettlement scheme applicant).
+You will still be entitled to adjustments to help you train.
+Find out about the <a href="/non-uk-teachers/fees-and-funding-for-non-uk-trainees">financial support available for non-UK citizens.</a>.
+    color: grey
 ---

 The experience and perspective of a diverse workforce is valued in school culture.